 The blockchain solution ensures cutting-edge data structure management and data storage standards that maintain food quality, safety and reduces food waste.

-MediLOT Technologies skilled team has the vision to develop an interoperable decentralized platform, which can be used by the healthcare industry.
+The team at MediLOT Technologies has the vision to develop an interoperable decentralized platform, which can be used by the healthcare industry.

-In the pharmaceutical sector, the company like BlockVerify is working to track the medical products in the supply chains and ensure that patients receive the right drugs.
+When it comes to the pharmaceutical sector, the company “BlockVerify” is working to track the medical products in the supply chains to ensure that patients receive the right drugs.

-Using the web and mobile platforms, the consumers can buy electricity from retailers through smart contracts.
+Using the web and mobile platforms, consumers can buy electricity from retailers through smart contracts.

 Compared to recent technology like RFID tagging, the blockchain could be an excellent opportunity for any industry that wants to enhance traceability and visibility across their business supply chain.

 One of the Singapore-based startups, DLT Ledgers, has built the blockchain software for the supply chain industry.
-Also, the company is awarded by CXO Honour with Best Blockchain App for Supply chain award.
+Also, the company is awarded with Best Blockchain App for Supply chain award by CXO Honour.

 DLT Ledgers assures to provide end-to-end traceability records in an immutable and secure way.
 Also, it helps to combat products fraud with advanced mathematical algorithms.